svenax/SublimePrint/README.md

 ## Known limitations

 * Only saved documents can be printed via menu 'Print Entire File'.
-The workaround for unsaved or modified files is to select all lines and use 'Print Selection' as selection.
+The workaround for unsaved or modified files is to select all lines and use 'Print Selection'.
 * no preview
 * printing on Windows not yet implemented